salesforcecli/plugin-orchestrator/messages/appframework.list.app.md

 # error.ListError

-Failed to list apps: %s
+Failed to list apps: %s.

 # error.ListError.Actions

-- Verify you have permissions to view apps in this org
+- Verify you have permissions to view apps in this org.
-- Ensure your authentication to the org is valid
+- Ensure your authentication to the org is valid.
-- Try running with --debug for more details
+- Try running with --debug for more details.
+  .

 # noResultsFound